 IS-410.
 Total Business Information Systems.
 3 Credits.

 In-depth analysis of business applications including enterprise resource planning and electronic commerce.
-Basic and adcanced applications with special emphasis on enterprise database management system.
-Prereq: CS-231 or IS-380.
+Basic and advanced applications with emphasis on enterprise database management systems.
+Prerequisites: CS-231 OR IS-380.

 IS-415.
 E-Commerce.
 3 Credits.